Drosera: As ornamental plants

-Nanobiotechnology
+Nano-biotechnology

 The mucilage produced by Drosera has remarkable elastic properties and has made this genus a very attractive subject in biomaterials research.
-In one recent study, the adhesive mucilages of three species (D. binata, D. capensis, and D. spatulata) were analyzed for nanofiber and nanoparticle content.
-Using atomic force microscopy, transmission electron microscopy, and energy-dispersive X-ray spectroscopy, researchers were able to observe networks of nanofibers and nanoparticles of various sizes within the mucilage residues.
-In addition, calcium, magnesium, and chlorine – key components of biological salts - were identified.
-These nanoparticles are theorized to increase the viscosity and stickiness of the mucilage, in turn increasing the effectiveness of the trap.
+In one recent study, the adhesive mucilages of three species (D. binata, D. capensis, and D. spatulata) were analyzed for nanofibre and nanoparticle content.
+Using atomic force microscopy, transmission electron microscopy, and energy-dispersive X-ray spectroscopy, researchers were able to observe networks of nanofibres and nanoparticles of various sizes within the mucilage residues.
+In addition, calcium, magnesium, and chlorine – key components of biological salts – were identified.
+These nanoparticles are theorised to increase the viscosity and stickiness of the mucilage, in turn increasing the effectiveness of the trap.

-More importantly for biomaterials research, however, is the fact that, when dried, the mucin provides a suitable substrate for the attachment of living cells.
+More importantly for biomaterials research, however, is the fact that, when dried, the mucilage provides a suitable substrate for the attachment of living cells.
 This has important implications for tissue engineering, especially because of the elastic qualities of the adhesive.
 Essentially, a coating of Drosera mucilage on a surgical implant, such as a replacement hip or an organ transplant, could drastically improve the rate of recovery and decrease the potential for rejection, because living tissue can effectively attach and grow on it.
-The authors also suggest a wide variety of applications for Drosera mucin, including wound treatment, regenerative medicine, or enhancing synthetic adhesives.
+The authors also suggest a wide variety of applications for Drosera mucilage, including wound treatment, regenerative medicine, or enhancing synthetic adhesives.
 Because this mucilage can stretch to nearly a million times its original size and is readily available for use, it can be an extremely cost-efficient source of biomaterial.